Children’s Services Councils

 What’s a Children’s Services Council?

-The Children’s Board of Hillsborough County is one of eight Children’s Services Councils in the State of Florida.
-Together, they make up the Florida Children’s Council.
-You may not have heard of a Children’s Services Council before, but you’re probably very familiar with the organizations Children’s Services Councils support such as the Boys & Girls Clubs, Healthy Start Coalitions, Big Brothers/Big Sisters, Children’s Home Society and the United Way.
+The Children’s Board of Hillsborough County is one of the Children’s Services Councils in the State of Florida.
+You may not have heard of a Children’s Services Council before, but you’re probably very familiar with the organizations Children’s Services Councils support such as the Boys & Girls Clubs, Healthy Start Coalitions, Big Brothers/Big Sisters, Children’s Home Network, and many more.
 Children’s Services Councils, or CSCs, are a type of government entity established by county citizens to help fund organizations that serve children and families like the ones mentioned above.
 They were also created to ensure tax dollars are being spent wisely and invested in programs that will provide the best outcomes for the children and families within their communities.
 Their top priority is to make sure children of all ages are healthy, safe and prepared to learn.

 For the Children, By the People!